Marcus Willis: 2021: Retirement

 In March 2021, Willis announced he was retiring from the sport.

-2022–2023: Doubles comeback
+2022–2023: Doubles comeback, first Challenger title

 WIllis resumed playing doubles on the ITF tour from August 2022.
-Since then he has won five ITF 25k tournaments, all with partner Scott Duncan.
+Until May 2023, he won seven ITF 25k tournaments, six of them with partner Scott Duncan.
+He then mainly plays on the ATP Challenger Tour.
+On 2 December 2023, he won his first ATP Challenger title in Maspalomas, again with partner Duncan.